CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 03. Operators and Expressions/exercises.md

 4. Write an expression that checks whether the **third bit** in a given integer is 1 or 0.
 5. Write an expression that calculates the **area of a trapezoid** by given sides **a**, **b** and height **h**.
 6. Write a program that prints on the console the **perimeter and the area of a rectangle** by given side and height entered by the user.
 7. The gravitational field of the Moon is approximately 17% of that on the Earth.
-Write a program that calculates the **weight of a man on the moo**n by a given weight on the Earth.
+Write a program that calculates the **weight of a person on the moon** by a given weight on the Earth.
 8. Write an expression that checks for a given point {x, y} if it is **within the circle** K({0, 0}, R=5).
 Explanation: the point {0, 0} is the center of the circle and 5 is the radius.
 9. Write an expression that checks for given point {x, y} if it is **within the circle** K({0, 0}, R=5) and **out of the rectangle** [{-1, 1}, {5, 5}].
 Clarification: for the rectangle the lower left and the upper right corners are given.
 10. Write a program that takes as input a **four-digit number** in format abcd (e.g. 2011) and performs the following actions: